embeddedartistry/athena-bootloader/README.md

 This is the abbreviated checklist for installing and using the bootloader:

 1. [Download the bootloader](#download-the-bootloader) and [install it to the proper location](#arduino-sdk-installation)
+	1. Just need the bootloader binaries?
+Check the [releases page](https://github.com/embeddedartistry/ariadne-bootloader/releases) for a tarball.
 1. [Flash the bootloader to the device](flashing-the-bootloader)
 2. **DO NOT SKIP:** Program network settings for the device using the [`NetEEPROM`](#supporting-libraries) library or [example sketches](avr/libraries/NetEEPROM/examples)
 3. [Compile the application using a bootloader board definition](#compiling-applications)